revjet-qa/wdio-cucumber-steps/CONTRIBUTING.md

     `git clone https://github.com/revjet-qa/wdio-cucumber-steps.git`
 - [Login to npm](https://docs.npmjs.com/cli/adduser) if you need to: `npm login`
 - Install wdio-cucumber-steps packages with: `npm install`
-- Run linting to check the code: `npm run lint`
 - Run the tests to ensure all is still good: `npm test`

 If all the tests passed then we are going to ship: